adamRohde/rock-paper-scissors-responsive/README.md

-Rock, paper, scissors game.
+Mobile friendly rock, paper, scissors game.
 Used CSS grid, and Flex-box to try and make responsive.

 To-do
  - Media queries